 On the preventive side the Chief Vigilance Officer undertake the following measures:

-- To examine in detail the existing Rules and procedures of the Organization with a view to eliminate or minimize the scope for corruption or malpractices.
+- Issues necessary systematic measures for curbing corruptions/malpractices to examine in detail the existing Rules and procedures of the Organization with a view to eliminate or minimize the scope for corruption or malpractices.

 - To identify the sensitive/corruption prone spots in the Organization and keep an eye on personnel posted in such area.

-- To plan and enforce surprise inspections and regular inspections to detect the systems, its failures and existence of corruption or malpractices.
+- Conducts surprise regular inspections to detect the systems, its failures and existence of corruption or malpractices.

-- To maintain proper surveillance on officers of doubtful integrity.
+- Ensures maintaining of proper surveillance on officers of doubtful integrity.

-- To ensure prompt observance of Conduct Rules relating to integrity of the Officers like
+- To be vigilant on the observance of Conduct Rules relating to integrity of the Officers like

 - The Annual Property Returns